 Assuming that all goes as planned, you get the home you’ve been dreaming about and the general contractor is paid his/her fee.

 The role of of a professional wedding planner is very similar.

 After the bride and groom articulate their wedding day vision to you, and both parties feel comfortable with the working relationship, a contract or letter of agreement is signed and the planning process begins.

-One of the first things on your to-do list is to create a budget followed by a timeline and then you start to pull together a ‘dream team' of vendors–the florist, the photographer, a venue, the limo, the caterer–to bring your client's dream wedding to life.
+One of the first things on your to-do list is to create a budget followed by a timeline and then you start to pull together a ‘dream team’ of vendors–the florist, the photographer, a venue, the limo, the party bus rental, the caterer–to bring your client’s dream wedding to life.